 - whether you are using it for a therapeutic reason or a maintenance reason;

 There is a recommended daily intake available on the package.
 Those dosages are based on amounts used in various clinical trials and it is meant only as a reference for what has been studied in controlled situations.
 Many studies and trails have exceeded that recommendation, so you may also want to consider the amounts successfully used in those studies especially if you’re taking them for therapeutic purposes.

-Moreover some supplements are not easily absorbed by the body so it’s best to start with a small dosage and work your way up until you can see and feel the desired effects.
-Bear in mind that you should take this approach only with natural supplement, the synthetic ones have a really high risk of overdose if taken in larger quantities.
+Moreover some supplements, even if they are organic clean supplements, are not easily absorbed by the body.
+So it’s best to start with a small dosage and work your way up until you can see and feel the desired effects.
+Bear in mind that you should take this approach only with natural supplements, the synthetic ones have a really high risk of overdose if taken in larger quantities.